TedHartMS/OrleansV2.Fork.Indexing/src/Orleans.Indexing/IndexingFacet.md

 ### Facet Specification
 The grain developer specifies which implementation of indexing to use via a Facet: this is done by selecting an attribute on a constructor "index writer" parameter, and selecting an Indexing implementation as the type of that parameter.
 The Indexing implementation ensures that the selected attribute and implementation are consistent.
 #### Attribute selection
 The attribute determines whether workflow (either fault-tolerant or non-fault-tolerant) or transactional indexing is to be used, and specifies any necessary parameters.
-The attribute must also implement the Orleans IFacetMetadata marker interface; this keys the Orleans infrastructure to instantiate the facet implementation.
+The attribute must also implement the Orleans IFacetMetadata marker interface; this tells the Orleans infrastructure to instantiate the facet implementation.
 The Orleans-supplied attributes are listed here briefly, and are described in detail in the [Index Implementation](#orleans-indexing-implementation-classes) section:
 ```c#
     public class NonFaultTolerantWorkflowIndexWriterAttribute : Attribute, IFacetMetadata, INonFaultTolerantWorkflowIndexWriterAttribute, IIndexWriterConfiguration {...}